T354 Week 14

 The Starch Tool works a little like the overlap tool in that you can place a point and set the extent value.
 This will prevent the area from warping.

 Take any of the characters or objects from the book (or from anywhere) and animate them walking or dancing to a soundtrack (something with a good beat).
-Suggested length is around 10-15 seconds.
+Suggested pixel dimensions & length: 1280x720 at 10-15 seconds.

 Hint: You might want to set layer markers on the audio layer to help fine tune your character's rhythmic abilities.